SirPepe/ornament/Readme.md

     this.#shadow.innerHTML = `Hello!
 My name is ${this.#name}, my age is ${this.#age}`;
   }

-  // DOM getter for the IDL attribute, required to make JS operations like
+  // DOM getter for the property, required to make JS operations like
   // `console.log(el.name)` work
   get name() {
     return this.#name;
   }

-  // DOM setter for the IDL attribute with type checking and/or conversion *and*
+  // DOM setter for the property with type checking and/or conversion *and*
   // attribute updates, required to make JS operations like `el.name = "Alice"`
   // work.
   set name(value) {